-'The noblest of northern castles', Kildrummy was owned by the Earls of Mar, who were linked to Bruce by marriage.
-After seizing the throne in 1306, Bruce sent his wife Elizabeth and daughter Marjorie to Kildrummy for their safety, but the castle was soon besieged by English forces.
-In 1335, Bruce's sister Christina defended Kildrummy against a pro-English force under David, Earl of Atholl.
+'The noblest of northern castles'.
+Kildrummy was owned by the Earls of Mar. who were linked to Bruce by marriage.
+After seizing wife Elizabeth and daughter Marjorie to Kildrummy for their safety, but the castle was soon besieged by English forces.
+In 1335.
+Bruce's sister Christina defended Kildrummy against a pro-English force under David, Farl of Atholl.